 Eat “Good” Oils

 Simply put, the majority of oils in their normal state are healthy.
 It’s this reason why the people of the Mediterranean eat lots and live longer.
 The issues start when oil is added to a pan and fried.
 Then, a process takes place which adds saturates and makes the oil fatty and unhealthy.
 Steaming or oven-cooking food is an option, yet not as tasty.
 However, you can still fry food the standard way as long as the oil is different.
-Instead of extra virgin or virgin, try rapeseed or coconut oil.
+Instead of extra virgin or virgin, try rapeseed or Virgin Coconut Oil Bali.
 When they get added to the pan, they don’t turn and maintain their natural nutrients.
 One thing you should do is stop cooking with butter.
 It’s delicious but an artery buster at the same time.

 Don’t Use Oil

 Is it possible to fry food without oil?
 The answer is yes with the best air fryer.
 As the name suggests, the machine uses natural elements to cook food.
 And, there is no need to add oil.
 Just put the bacon in, set the timer and wait.
 It is worth noting that any old fryer won’t suffice because the best ones cost a pretty penny.
 Still, it’s possible to find fryers under $100 which do the job.
 The trick is to research the best models and the market to get an understanding of which ones are effective.
 Then, use a bit of thriftiness to find a good deal.
 Start by searching online and checking out different suppliers.
 Next, try and find discount codes and vouchers which take off as much as 20%.